Nuellah02/Nuellah02/README.md

 - 👋 Hi, I’m @Nuellah02
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m a Cloud Computer
 - 🌱 I’ve done quite a number of practical on Amazon Web Services
 - 💞️ I’m looking to meet people in my field and collaborate on DevOps projects.
 - 📫 You can reach me on https://www.linkedin.com/in/emmanuella-uwakwe